Cottonwood Limestone: Lithologic character and thickness

 In northern east-central Kansas, Cottonwood Limestone forms particularly prominent outcroppings in the Flint Hills, especially in the Cottonwood River valley in Chase County, Neosho River valley in Morris County, and the Kansas River and Big Blue River valleys of Riley County.
 There, it often forms a very conspicuous hillside bench characterized by massive light-gray rounded limestone blocks.
 The presence of the Cottonwood Limestone in a hillside here is often marked by a persistent line of shrubs that can be seen for many miles.
 Wherever seen in these and nearby valleys, the Cottonwood Limestone member is almost uniformly six feet thick.
 It is everywhere massive and commonly seems to consist of only one or two beds.
 The limestone on a fresh fracture is yellowish gray to buff in color, weathering to light gray.
 Fusulinids are common, especially in the upper part, and siliceous nodules project from weathered surfaces.
 Close observation removes any likelihood of confusing the Cottonwood Limestone with any other layer in this part of Kansas; its distinguishing characters are the massive ledge of uniform thickness, the silicified nodules, and the abundance of fusulinids, chiefly in the resistant upper part.
-The Cottonwood is not a flinty limestone such as those seen higher on the surrounding hilltops; however, nodules, concretions, and trace fossils (filled-in burrows) of partly silicified material that weather more slowly than the rest of the member can give the limestone an appearance of containing flint.
+The Cottonwood is not a flinty limestone such as those seen higher on the surrounding hilltops; however, nodules, concretions, and trace fossils (filled-in burrows) of partly to fully silicified material that weather more slowly than the rest of the member can give the limestone an appearance of containing flint.